MicrosoftDocs/SupportArticles-docs/Teams/meetings/issues-with-webinars.md

 To work around this issue, set **Require Registration** to **For people in your org** or **For everyone** when scheduling a webinar.

-## Webinar invitations are not received by attendees
+## Webinar invitations aren't received by attendees

 In Teams, the invitations to webinars are sent using the email delivery service in Microsoft Dynamics 365.
-If you have set up security policies for external emails received by your tenant, then your users might not get the emails from this service because they are quarantined by your spam filter.
+If you have set up security policies for external emails received by your tenant, then your users might not get the emails from this service because they're quarantined by your spam filter.

-To resolve this issue, add the [IP addresses used by the Dynamics email delivery service](/dynamics365/customer-insights/journeys/public-ip-addresses-for-email-sending) to the allow list of your spam filter.
-See your spam filter's documentation for instructions on how to modify the allow list settings.
+To fix this issue, add the [IP addresses used by the Dynamics email delivery service](/dynamics365/customer-insights/journeys/public-ip-addresses-for-email-sending) to the allowlist of your spam filter.
+See your spam filter's documentation for instructions on how to modify the allowlist settings.

 If your users are still not receiving invitations to Teams webinars, modify the default Connection filter policy by using the following steps:

 1. Navigate to the [Anti-spam policies](https://security.microsoft.com/antispam) page on the Microsoft 365 Defender portal.
 1. Select **Connection filter policy (Default)** from the list (but don't select the check box next to the name).
 1. In the flyout pane, select **Edit connection filter policy** in the **Connection filtering** section.
-1. Click in the box for the **Always allow messages from the following IP addresses or address range** option and type one of the IP addresses used by the email delivery service.
+1. Select the **Always allow messages from the following IP addresses or address range** option and type one of the IP addresses used by the email delivery service.
 1. Either press the ENTER key or select the complete IP address value that's displayed below the box.
 1. Select **Save**.
 1. If prompted to enable customization, select **Yes**.
 This step might take some time to complete.